 Krynica is a small town by the Baltic Sea, populated by 1,346 people.
 However, the visitor number increases greatly during summer season.
 Its humid climate and Iodine-rich seawater draw thousands of tourists each year.

 Krynica Morska is well-located; it is easily reachable both by a car and ship.
-It is also a good starting point to Frombork, Elblag, Gdansk, Malbork and Cormorant Reserve in Katy Rybackie.
+It is also a good starting point to Frombork, Elblag, visiting Gdansk, sightseeing Teutonic Castle in Malbork and Cormorant Reserve in Katy Rybackie.

 The history of Krynica Morska begins already in the Stone Age.
 From time immemorial there was a trade route from Gdansk to Sambia.
 In the 13th century the region was inhabited by the Slavic Peoples of Pomeranians and Prussians.